Vacuum tubes or Valves

 The 'mouse-over' alternative image shows the display with some numerals on.
 'Click' on the image for a close up .

 Primary Radar Magnetron without magnet.
 The heater and cathode connections are out of sight at the top of the white plastic case.

 Early Cold cathode (ion) X-ray tube

 An example of an early cold cathode or Crookes X-ray tube is shown here.
 This one is likely to date form around 1920.
 It is manufactured in England by Cuthbert Andrews.
 These tubes rely on an imperfect vacuum to operate.
 The small tube on the top is designed to release gas molecules into the tube.
 The image on the right shows the tube operating at 25kV.
-The green glow is from the gas fluorescing and the blue glow at the top is from gas molecules in the tube.
+The green glow is from the outer glass fluorescing and the blue glow at the top is from gas molecules in the tube.
 This is the lowest voltage the tube will run at and X-rays are generated in this condition.

 Hot cathode X-ray tube